fabrezi/blog/_posts/2024-04-30-Poem-three.markdown

 Rainbows will succumb to dark clouds,
 Faces will turn from smile to frowns,

-Your lover be list sinner,
+Your lover be a lost sinner,
-She will end up a stripper,
+She will end up as a stripper,

 A dog looks for the bone,
 I just want to get stoned,